Stabilizer (chemistry)

 In industrial chemistry, a stabilizer or stabiliser is a chemical that is used to prevent degradation.

-Overview

-Heat and light stabilizers are added to plastics because they ensure safe processing and protect products against aging and weathering.
-The trend is towards fluid systems, pellets, and increased use of masterbatches.
-There are monofunctional, bifunctional, and polyfunctional stabilizers.
+Above all, heat and light stabilizers are added to plastic and rubber materials because they ensure safe processing and protect products against aging and weathering.
+In particular polyvinyl chloride would not be possible without stabilizers (PVC is one of the most important plastics and used for pipes, window frames and many other products).

 In economic terms the most important product groups on the market for stabilizers are compounds based on calcium (calcium-zinc and organo-calcium), lead, and tin stabilizers as well as liquid and light stabilizers (HALS, benzophenone, benzotriazole).
 Cadmium-based stabilizers largely vanished in the last years due to health and environmental concerns.
+In 2023, almost half of all polymer stabilizers sold worldwide were based on calcium.